The quality of the Awdry stories and characters had piqued the interest and captured the interest

 Down The Mine, and eventually, production began on a full series of twenty-six episodes.

-On the morning of the series’ debut in September of 1984, the Reverend Awdry was invited on to breakfast television,
+On the morning of the series’ debut on 9 October, 1984, the Reverend Awdry was invited on to breakfast

-TV AM, along with Ringo Starr, to discuss the series and the books behind them.
-The
+television, TV AM, along with Ringo Starr, to discuss the series and the books behind them.

 The success of the first series prompted a second, and this time, David Mitton and Britt Allcroft